wethod/learning-center-source/content/budget/index.md

 {{< img-center src="/uploads/2018/10/19/budget-approving.png">}}

-Not sure if a budget's area will fit or not?
-Just switch it off! **Switching off an area** will make it no more burden on the budget's esteem.
+Not sure if a budget’s area will fit?
+Just switch it off!
-You can always switch back on a switched off area.
+**Switching off an area** will remove it from the budget estimate.
+You can always switch an area back at a later date whenever you wish.

-To switch an area your budget must be in draft.

 {{< img-center src="/uploads/2018/10/19/switch.gif">}}

-Want to see the difference between two approved budget's versions?
+Want to see the difference between two approved budget versions?
 Hit the **Compare versions** button and select the two versions you want to compare.
-Use the *Clear* button to compare other two version and click *Close* to ending comparisons.
+Use the Clear button to compare between two other versions and click Close to end the comparisons.

 {{< img-center src="/uploads/2018/10/19/compare.gif">}}